DSE VA Workbook Design Guide

 • What medium and main composition am I committing to—in plain words?

-Topic — artwork 2 — What is the specific focus of my second piece?
+Introduction of theme — artwork 2 — What is the specific focus of my second piece?

 Example: topic statement for artwork 2